 This increased efficiency reduces time-to-hire and improves quality of hire.

-When configured correctly, it can reduce bias in hiring – for example, research shows that human recruiters are less likely to call candidates with “ethnic”-sounding names, particularly women.
+When configured correctly, it can reduce bias in hiring – for example, research shows that human recruiters are less likely to call back candidates with “ethnic”-sounding names, particularly women.
 This is less likely with resume scanning software.

 However, resume scanning software isn’t without its flaws: